Polytech overhaul passes final reading in Parliament

 Hipkins said the changes will bring together a coherent system of on-the-job apprenticeships and off-the-job training for the first time since apprenticeships were abolished in the 1990s.

-National's Tertiary Education spokesperson Dr Shane Reti said regional polytechnics will now have their assets hoovered up by the government and they will lose local decision making.
+National's tertiary education spokesman, Dr Shane Reti, said regional polytechnics will now have their assets hoovered up by the Government and they will lose local decision-making.

-"National has vigourously opposed this Bill, it will see all regional polytechnics centralised into one megapolytechnic and will move apprentices from industry to polytechnics."
+"National has vigorously opposed this bill, it will see all regional polytechnics centralised into one mega polytechnic and will move apprentices from industry to polytechnics."

-Dr Reti said it would be devastating for high performing polytechnics, like the Southern Institute of Technology.
+Reti said it would be devastating for high-performing polytechnics, such as the Southern Institute of Technology.

 "At a time when we need more apprenticeships, these reforms will result in thousands fewer learners and thousands of job losses," he said.